History of the SAT: 1946: Verbal section changes

-1960s and 1970s score declines
+1960s and 1970s: Mean scores decline

 From 1926 to 1941, scores on the SAT were scaled to make 500 the mean score on each section.
 In 1941 and 1942, SAT scores were standardized via test equating, and as a consequence, average verbal and math scores could vary from that time forward.
 In 1952, mean verbal and math scores were 476 and 494, respectively, and scores were generally stable in the 1950s and early 1960s.
 However, starting in the mid-1960s and continuing until the early 1980s, SAT scores declined: the average verbal score dropped by about 50 points, and the average math score fell by about 30 points.
 By the late 1970s, only the upper third of test takers were doing as well as the upper half of those taking the SAT in 1963.
 From 1961 to 1977, the number of SATs taken per year doubled, suggesting that the decline could be explained by demographic changes in the group of students taking the SAT.
 Commissioned by the College Board, an independent study of the decline found that most (up to about 75%) of the test decline in the 1960s could be explained by compositional changes in the group of students taking the test; however, only about 25 percent of the 1970s decrease in test scores could similarly be explained.
 Later analyses suggested that up to 40 percent of the 1970s decline in scores could be explained by demographic changes, leaving unknown at least some of the reasons for the decline.

-1993: The SAT is renamed
+1993: SAT renamed

 By the late 1980s, the College Board was considering changes to its testing program and had asked a group of educators and administrators from high schools and colleges to form a commission to review and advise the College Board proposals.
 In a 1990 report, the commission suggested that the initialism SAT, which up until this time stood for Scholastic Aptitude Test, should be changed to stand for Scholastic Assessment Test because the test could "no longer be accurately described as a test of aptitude".
 In 1993, the College Board changed the name of the test to SAT I: Reasoning Test and changed the name of the Achievement Tests to SAT II: Subject Tests.
 Together, all of these tests were to be collectively known as the Scholastic Assessment Tests.
 The president of the College Board at the time said that the name change was meant "to correct the impression among some people that the SAT measures something that is innate and impervious to change regardless of effort or instruction."